olawuwo-abideen/movie/README.md

-# Bookstore
+# Movie

-Backend to bookstore application that allows book enthusiasts to browse, search for, purchase, and manage their books collections, bookstore can add books, track booksales and create account for their employees.
+Backend to Movie Rental application that allows book enthusiasts to browse, search for, purchase, and manage their books collections, bookstore can add books, track booksales and create account for their employees.
 This application aims to provide an extensive libraryof books and seamless e-commerce features.

 ## Built With: